-The east end of the Danforth campus will feature a beautiful new landscape design that will support a more connected campus experience, linking both people and place.
+The east end of the Danforth campus features a beautiful new landscape design that supports a more connected campus experience, linking both people and place.

 Two key features: A welcoming entrance to campus for visitors and community members as well as enhanced green spaces.